jeremytammik/tbc/a/1932_symb_inst_ole_journal.md

 &nbsp;&nbsp;}
 </pre>

-Now, the reason why I would call my solution 'hacky', is because of how I retrieve the assetElement.
+I find this a bit 'hacky' because of how I retrieve the assetElement.

 Instinctively, I would want to create a new, empty instance of Asset.
-Something like
+  Something like:

 <pre class="code">
 &nbsp;&nbsp;AppearanceAssetElement&nbsp;<span style="color:#1f377f;">assetElement</span>
 &nbsp;&nbsp;&nbsp;&nbsp;=&nbsp;AppearanceAssetElement.Create();
 </pre>

-However, this is not how Revit's material/texture api works.
+However, this is not how Revit's material/texture API works.
 We can only use those materials/textures/etc. that are present in Revit's libraries.
-Therefore we can only make copies of existing ones:
+Therefore, we can only make copies of existing ones:

 <pre class="code">
 &nbsp;&nbsp;<span style="color:green;">//&nbsp;Retrieve&nbsp;asset&nbsp;library&nbsp;from&nbsp;the&nbsp;application</span>